alyonamordas/GirlsDay/README.md

 `npm run dev`

 Once it's done, you can open your browser and navigate to the provided localhost link to see the app running.
+You'll see the interactive shapes demo with various shapes arranged on the screen.
+Click on any shape to hear its unique sound and see a random animation!

 ## Overview of the features and components